Gakovski/dotnet-todo/README.md

 3. **release.yaml**: Creates release notes using semantic versioning.
 4. **scan-code.yaml**: Analyzes the code using CodeQL.
 5. **main.yaml**: Main CI/CD workflow that orchestrates the execution of other workflows based on specific conditions.
+6. **lambda.yaml**: Builds and deploys a Docker container to AWS ECR, then deploys it as an AWS Lambda function.

 ## Workflow Details